7MinSec/KidsMusic/index.md

 What about another question?
 --------
 Here's the answer to that!
+Why won't it build right.